 How better to entertain the family on a rainy day than with some board games?
 A pack of cards goes a long way but throw in Monopoly and Boggle and you’re all set!
 Of course, there are hundreds of games to choose from, so pick your favourite game for a great campervan gift.

 Anything with Campervans On

 These gifts work especially well for people with VW campervans as there is so much stuff with campervans on to get them!
 Cute but practical gifts are probably the best options, but when my brother had an old VW campervan we just bought anything we could find with a picture of a campervan on it!
-From campervan mugs to novelty socks, drinks coasters and keyrings, you’re bound to find something suitable!
+From campervan mugs to keyrings, you’re bound to find something suitable!